billchaison/Windows-Trix/README.md

 **Build Hashcat formatted TGS replies for cracking**

 Copy the file `$OutFile` to your Linux Hashcat host.
 Create the following Bash script `tgsrep.sh`.
-This script will be used to filter out AES 128 and 256 encrypted TGS replies.
+This script will be used to select just AES 128 or 256 encrypted TGS replies.
 An example of outputting AES 128 (type 17) TGS replies can be done like this.<br />
 `tgsrep.sh spnout.txt 17 > crackme.txt`<br />
 An example of outputting AES 256 (type 18) TGS replies can be done like this.<br />
 `tgsrep.sh spnout.txt 18 > crackme.txt`<br />